timjhou/enviroplusweb/README.md

 To use the Enviro board, you’ll need to install its Python library.
 Open a Terminal window and enter the following commands:
-To use the Enviro board, you’ll need to install its Python library.
-Open a Terminal window and enter the following commands:

 ```console
 git clone https://github.com/pimoroni/enviroplus-python